The ABCs: What Parents Need to Know

-Currently, we know of about 150 people in the world affected by CAMK2 variants.
+Currently, we know of as many as 350 people in the world affected by CAMK2 variants.
 However, as testing using whole-exome sequencing becomes more widespread globally, thousands of other children with autism, seizure disorders and developmental delay are likely to be diagnosed.

 Can the disorder be treated?